clubcapra/markhor/README.md

 ## Environnment variable

-You can add two environnments variables in your bashrc.
+You can add two environment variables in your bashrc.

 GAZEBO_GUI : Enable/disable the GUI version of gazebo.
-If you don't want the gazebo ui, you can set it the false.
-The default value is true
+If you don't want the gazebo gui, you can set it the false.
+The default value is true.

-MARKHOR_SIMULATION : If set to true, it disable the use of the ZED ros wrapper.
-This way, you don't need to clone/install the ros wrapper/sdk.
+MARKHOR_SIMULATION : If set to true, it disables the use of the ZED ros wrapper.
+This way, you don't need to clone/install the ros wrapper/SDK.
 The default value is false.

 # markhor gazebo
-To use the gazebo simulation you need to update the gazebo version on your machine to atleast `9.14`, the default version included with melodic should be fine.
+To use the gazebo simulation you need to update the gazebo version on your machine to at least `9.14`, the default version included with melodic should be fine.

 ## In the tutorial instead of downloading `gazebo11` download `gazebo9`.